SebinSong/portfolio-v2/DEV_TODOS.md

 ## Frontend
 - add feedbacks UI to home page.
+(O)
 - create logo image of the website
 - Some SEO stuff to the index.html